 - Slip the exterior bag inside the Lining bag so the two bags are now right sides together.
 Align all the seams and the bottom corners.

 - Pin around the entire top of the bag.

-- Press the lining down into place, smoothing the exterior.
+- Press the Lining down into place inside the bag, smoothing the exterior.
 Press flat around the top of the bag.